-This was an extremely complex project I saw from start to finish.
-Our lab worked with the University of Utah Hospital to develop a prototype app for clinical tests.
+Contour was a prototype I developed with a small team at the University of Utah in partnership with the U of U's hospital research staff.
 The goal of this app was to help couples considering Prenatal Genetic Screening understand the process and reflect on their own feelings about it.

-The goal was to present something warmer than a questionnaire, while still assessing the information medical professionals wanted to understand.
+The goal was to present something more welcoming than a simple questionnaire, while still assessing the information medical professionals wanted to understand.
 This was an extremely challenging task given the complex userbase, multiple stakeholders, and six-month development cycle.
 Still, I'm proud of what my team accomplished.

-I was the team lead on this project, in addition to doing UX design.
+I was the project manager, in addition to doing UX design.

-As the team lead, I was responsible for organizing our user research and planning out development.
+As the PM, I was responsible for organizing our user research and planning out development.
 I used user stories to create our backlog, which was an invaluable tool at all stages of development.

 This document shows the condensed results of our initial design meetings.
 These 'design box' sessions involved our development team, our medical partners, and a bevy of outside experts.
-Once we had all those insights and ideas condensed into a more digestible form, the development team made a final pitch back to our partners.
+Once we had all those insights and ideas condensed into a more digestible form, the development team made a final pitch back to our medical partners, which was approved.